Call4Cloud | MMP-C | Autopilot | Device Preparation

 6. Service Side

-So until now, we only have talked about what is happening on the client side when the device needs to renew the Intune MDM certificate.
-We already noticed that when renewing the Intune certificate, the certificate is transferred to the enrollment service but after reading the text below I started wondering about the enrollment service a bit more
+So, until now, we have only talked about what is happening on the client side when the device needs to renew the Intune MDM certificate.
+We already noticed that when renewing the Intune certificate, the certificate is transferred to the enrollment service, but after reading the text below, I started wondering about the enrollment service a bit more

 Of course, I don’t have access to the enrollment service side so this part is just about me thinking out loud and pure speculation.